-Len.
-What a haste looks through his eyes!
-So should he look That seems to speak things strange.
-Ross.
-God save the king!
-Dun.
-Whence camest thou, worthy thane?
-From Fife, great king; Ross.
 Where the Norweyan banners flout the sky And fan our people cold.
-Norway himself, 50 With terrible numbers, Assisted by that most disloyal traitor The thane of Cawdor, began a dismal conflict; Till that Bellona's bridegroom, lapp'd in proof, Confronted him with self-comparisons, Point against point rebellious, arm 'gainst arm, Curbing his lavish spirit: and, to conclude, The victory fell on us.
+Norway himself, with terrible numbers, Assisted by that most disloyal traitor 50 The thane of Cawdor, began a dismal conflict; Till that Bellona's bridegroom, lapp'd in proof, Confronted him with self-comparisons, Point against point rebellious, arm 'gainst arm, Curbing his lavish spirit: and, to conclude, The victory fell on us.
 Dun.
 Great happiness!
+55 Ross.
+That now Sweno, the Norways' king, craves composition; Nor would we deign him burial of his men Till he disbursed, at Saint Colme's inch, Ten thousand dollars to our general use.
+Dun.
+No more that thane of Cawdor shall deceive 60 65 Our bosom interest: go pronounce his present death, 426 And with his former title greet Macbeth.
 Ross.
-That now Sweno, the Norways' king, craves composition; Nor would we deign him burial of his men 60 Till he disbursed at Saint Colme's inch Ten thousand dollars to our general use.
-No more that thane of Cawdor shall deceive Our bosom interest: go pronounce his present death, And with his former title greet Macbeth.
-Ross.
 I 'll see it done.
 Dun.
-What he hath lost noble Macbeth hath [Exeunt. won.
+What he hath lost, noble Macbeth hath won.
+[Exeunt.
 Scene III.
-A heath near Forres.
+A heath.
 Thunder.
 Enter the three Witches.
 First Witch.
 Where hast thou been, sister?
 Sec.
 Witch.
 Killing swine.
 Third Witch.
 Sister, where thou?
 First Witch.
-A sailor's wife had chestnuts in her lap, And munch'd, and munch'd, and munch'd: --'Give me,' quoth I: 'Aroint thee, witch!' the rump-fed ronyon cries.
-Her husband 's to Aleppo gone, master o' the Tiger: But in a sieve I 'll thither sail, And, like a rat without a tail, I 'll do, I 'll do, and I 'll do.
-10 Sec.
+A sailor's wife had chestnuts in her lap, And mounch'd, and mounch'd.
+'Give me,' quoth I: 'Aroint thee, witch!' the rump-fed ronyon cries.
+Her husband 's to Aleppo gone, master o' the Tiger: But in a sieve I 'll thither sail, And, like a rat without a tail, 5 I 'll do, I 'll do, and I 'll do.
+Sec.
 Witch.
 I 'll give thee a wind.
 First Witch.
 Thou 'rt kind.
 Third Witch.
 And I another.
 First Witch.
-I myself have all the other,

-And the very ports they blow,
+I myself have all the other; 10 And the very ports they blow, 15

-All the quarters that they know

-I' the shipman's card.

-I will drain him dry as hay:

-Sleep shall neither night nor day

-Hang upon his pent-house lid;

-He shall live a man forbid:

-Weary se'nnights nine times nine

-Shall he dwindle, peak and pine:

-Though his bark cannot be lost,

-Yet it shall be tempest-tost.
+Sleep shall neither night nor day Hang upon his pent-house lid; He shall live a man forbid: Weary se'nnights nine times nine Shall he dwindle, peak, and pine: Though his bark cannot be lost, 20 Yet it shall be tempest-tost.
 Look what I have.
 Sec.
 Witch.
 Show me, show me.
 First Witch.
-Here I have a pilot's thumb,

-Wreck'd as homeward he did come.
+Here I have a pilot's thumb, 25 Wreck'd as homeward he did come.
 [Drum within.
 Third Witch.
 A drum, a drum!
-30 Macbeth doth come.
+Macbeth doth come.
 All.
-The weird sisters, hand in hand, Posters of the sea and land, Thus do go about, about: Thrice to thine and thrice to mine And thrice again, to make up nine.
+The weird sisters, hand in hand, Posters of the sea and land, 30 Thus do go about, about: Thrice to thine, and thrice to mine, And thrice again, to make up nine.
 Peace! the charm 's wound up.

-Enter Macbeth and Banquo.
+35 Enter Macbeth and Banquo.
 Macb.
 So foul and fair a day I have not seen.
 Ban.
 How far is 't call'd to Forres?
-What are these

-So wither'd and so wild in their attire, 40 That look not like the inhabitants o' the earth, And yet are on 't?
+What are these So wither'd, and so wild in their attire, That look not like the inhabitants o' the earth, And yet are on 't?
 Live you? or are you aught That man may question?
-You seem to understand me,

-By each at once her chappy finger laying Upon her skinny lips: you should be women, And yet your beards forbid me to interpret That you are so.
+You seem to understand me, By each at once her choppy finger laying 40 Upon her skinny lips: you should be women, And yet your beards forbid me to interpret That you are so.
+45 428 Macb.

-Macb.
 Speak, if you can: what are you?
 First Witch.
 All hail, Macbeth! hail to thee, thane of Glamis!
 Sec.
 Witch.
-All hail, Macbeth! hail to thee,
+All hail, Macbeth! hail to thee, thane of Cawdor!
+Third Witch.
+All hail, Macbeth, that shalt be king hereafter!
+Ban.
+Good sir, why do you start, and seem to fear 50 Things that do sound so fair?
+I' the name of truth, Are ye fantastical, or that indeed Which outwardly ye show?
+My noble partner